-- identifying individuals qualified to serve as members of our board of directors: - recommending to our board nominees for our annual meetings of stockholders;

-- evaluating our board's performance; - developing and recommending to our board corporate governance guidelines; - providing oversight with respect to corporate governance and ethical conduct
+- identifying individuals qualified to serve as members of our board of directors: - recommending to our board nominees for our annual meetings of stockholders; - evaluating our board's performance; - developing and recommending to our board corporate governance guidelines; and - providing oversight with respect to corporate governance and ethical conduct

-Our nominating and corporate governance committee consists of Starlette Johnson and Doug Schmick, with Starlette Johnson serving as the committee chairman.
+Our nominating and corporate governance committee consists of Ira Zecher, Saed Mohseni and Starlette Johnson, with Starlette Johnson serving as the committee chairman.
 All members of our nominating and corporate governance committee are independent as defined by the Nasdaq Marketplace rules.

-Our board of directors has adopted a written charter under which the nominating and corporate governance committee will operate.
+Our board of directors has adopted a written charter under which the nominating and corporate governance committee operates.
 A copy of the charter, which satisfies the applicable standards of the SEC and the Nasdaq Global Select Market, is available on our website.